 Interested in Hypnobirthing?

 It’s never too late to start so please speak to me if you want to find out more.
-I offer a substantial discount if reflexology and hypnobirthing treatments are undertaken together.
+Even one session is time well spent.

-Reflexology should also not be given if you have a high fever or an infectious disease, suffer from deep vein thrombosis, or varicose veins around your feet, or you have gangrene.
+If you have a history of pre term labour, have a low-lying placenta, are at risk of pre-eclampsia developing, have a DVT (deep vein thrombosis), polyhdramnios, oligohydramnios, vaginal bleeding, or placental abruption.
+Reflexology should also not be given if you have a fever, an infectious disease, suffer from DVT, or have varicose veins around your feet.
 Please let me know about any other medical condition during our consultation so I can adapt your treatment if necessary.

 The treatment will be on a reclining lafuma chair.
 This will not be suitable if you suffer from hypertension, or dizziness when reclining.